This post was updated for DC Winter Restaurant Week 2023, which takes place January 16-22.

 Every time a restaurant week promotion rolls around, we’re asked two questions: What are the best restaurants?
 And where can you actually get a good deal?
 Determining the latter can be particularly tricky, especially since DC Winter Restaurant Week includes a range of prices (i.e. $40 and $55 dinners).
 After many (many!) restaurant weeks, we’ve come away with a few hard-and-fast lessons to get the most out of the experience.

 Look at the restaurant’s regular menu

 A great restaurant week menu looks like a regular menu—or at least a similar, condensed version.
-The kitchen may swap in a cheaper cut of meat, like a hangar steak for a ribeye, or serve slightly smaller portions.
-Still, it’s a good sign when a restaurant doesn’t completely shift gears for the promotion.
-Compare and contrast an ordinary menu with the restaurant week version, and gravitate towards spots with ample crossover.
+The kitchen may swap in a less expensive cut of meat, like a hangar steak for a ribeye, or serve smaller portions.
+Still, it’s generally a good sign when a restaurant doesn’t completely shift gears for the promotion.
+We like to compare and contrast an ordinary menu with the restaurant week version and gravitate toward spots with ample crossover.
 Some newer dining rooms fall in this category, but we found even more classic DC restaurants like Bistro Bis and Equinox offering similar versions of their regular menus.
 Another tip: if you don’t see the restaurant week menu on the Restaurant Association site, check the restaurant’s social media accounts.

 Find the best deals at lunch and brunch